 Search Functionality

-Adding a search bar along with the header of a webpage is particularly handy for those pages rich in content or products.
-This feature makes it possible for users to stay satisfied and improve their experience when using the app, as they are in a position to search for specific topics of interest.
+Adding a search bar to a webpage's header is particularly handy for pages rich in content or products.
+This feature allows users to stay satisfied and improve their experience when using the app, as they can search for specific topics of interest.

-The search bar should be placed strategically and made readily available, typically with a magnifying glass symbol in most cases.
+The search bar should be placed strategically and readily available, typically with a magnifying glass symbol.
 Adopting an intelligent search mechanism helps boost users’ navigation and content retention.

 Source: nl.mashable